YEASIN49/CSE446-Content/Lab 06/README.md

 ```
 The ***render*** function is used to retrieve the candidates from the contract and populate in the html file.
 In addition, the current result of the vote is also shown.
 The castVote function is used to cast a vote by a voter.

-13. Next, execute this command:
+13. Now, press ctrl + c to close the local server in the same terminal where you entered npm run dev.
+Next, execute this command:
 ```shell
 npm run dev
 ```